 The manic phase may last from days to months.
 It may include these symptoms:

 The depressive episode may include these symptoms:

-Persons with bipolar disorder are at high risk of suicide.
-They may abuse alcohol or other substances.
-This can make the symptoms and suicide risk worse.
+People with bipolar disorder are at high risk of suicide.
+They may use alcohol or other substances.
+This can make the bipolar symptoms worse and increase the risk of suicide.

 The main goal of treatment is to:

 Medicines are a key part of treating bipolar disorder.
 Most often, the first medicines used are called mood stabilizers.
 They help you avoid mood swings and extreme changes in activity and energy levels.